Varisu: Home media

 The digital streaming rights were acquired by Amazon Prime Video, and the satellite rights were sold to Sun TV.
-The film was premiered on Amazon Prime Video from 22 February 2023 in Tamil and dubbed versions of Telugu, Malayalam and Kannada languages.
-The Hindi version was premiered from 8 March 2023.
+The film premiered on Amazon Prime Video from 22 February 2023 in Tamil and dubbed versions of Telugu, Malayalam and Kannada languages.

 Reception

 The film received mixed reviews from critics.
+On the review aggregator website Rotten Tomatoes, 66% of 8 critics' reviews are positive, with an average rating of 5.9/10.